magnanimous831/magnanimous831.github.io/README.md

 # Professional Portfolio

-A modern, responsive portfolio website built with Next.js and Tailwind CSS, showcasing my work as a System Developer.
+A modern, responsive portfolio website built with html,CSS and Javascript showcasing my work as a System Developer.

 ## Featured Project: BlackBook